BurdetteLamar/AboutRuby/core/Hash/markdown.md

 reject → new_enumerator
 ```

-Returns a new Hash object whose entries are all those from the receiver
+Returns a new Hash object whose entries are all those from <tt>self</tt>
 for which the block returns <tt>false</tt> or <tt>nil</tt>:

 ```ruby